pagkly/Zed/Investopedia3/Why Overdraft Protection Matters.md

 ## Special Considerations

 Overdraft protection lines of credit can range from $250 to $5,000 and above and, of course, come with an interest rate.
-If a credit card is used, it should be noted that the amount is treated as a [cash advance](https://www.investopedia.com/terms/c/cashadvance.asp).
-This has no grace period and usually incurs a high interest rate, as well as a cash advance fee (usually a $10 flat fee or 5% of the advance, whichever is greater), [making it a fairly expensive form of overdraft protection](https://www.investopedia.com/ask/answers/071114/whats-better-way-borrow-money-overdraft-or-credit-cards.asp).
+If a credit card is used, it should be noted that the amount is treated as a [[cash advance]](https://www.investopedia.com/terms/c/cashadvance.asp).
+This has no grace period and usually incurs a high interest rate, as well as a cash advance fee (usually a $10 flat fee or 5% of the advance, whichever is greater), [[making it a fairly expensive form of overdraft protection]](https://www.investopedia.com/ask/answers/071114/whats-better-way-borrow-money-overdraft-or-credit-cards.asp).
 A linked savings account is probably the least expensive solution, but it must hold enough money to cover the needed funds.

 ## Overdraft Protection Trends

-In 2019, the most common overdraft fee was $35, with an average of $33.36, according to a BankRate.com survey of 10 banks and thrifts in 25 large U.S. markets.2 Credit unions tend to charge less, an average of $26, according to a 2019 NerdWallet.com study.3 Some banks, such as online banks, [do not charge overdraft fees](https://www.investopedia.com/articles/personal-finance/121114/top-checking-accounts-no-overdraft-fees.asp).
+In 2019, the most common overdraft fee was $35, with an average of $33.36, according to a BankRate.com survey of 10 banks and thrifts in 25 large U.S. markets.2 Credit unions tend to charge less, an average of $26, according to a 2019 NerdWallet.com study.3 Some banks, such as online banks, [[do not charge overdraft fees]](https://www.investopedia.com/articles/personal-finance/121114/top-checking-accounts-no-overdraft-fees.asp).

 Many consider overdraft fees abusive, but little has been done about them because, as of mid-2018, CFPB Acting Director Mick Mulvaney halted rule-making plans to reform them.
 However, in May 2019, the CFPB announced a plan to review the overdraft rule.4 That review appears to be incomplete as of February 2020.